In Lexum, you do not write long, monolithic scripts or functions that run indefinitely.

 The runtime works like this:

-- Ved executes
+- Lexum executes

 validateInputs. - Upon successful completion, the runtime automatically checkpoints the exact state of the Domain to persistent storage.

-- Ved executes
+- Lexum executes

 provisionNetwork. - Power is lost, and the hardware node crashes.